sanfinity-Iot/openremote/Developer-Guide:-Working-on-maps.md

 ### Updating Map data
 We currently do not have our own pipeline for extracting/converting OSM data into vector tilesets but depend on the extracts offered on https://openmaptiles.org/.

-You can extract smaller tilesets with the following procedure:
+You can extract smaller tilesets with http://maperitive.net/ (Windows OS) or the following procedure:

 1. Install tilelive converter:
     `npm install -g mapnik mbtiles tilelive tilelive-bridge`